Powell: US economy healthy and rate hikes aren’t automatic

 - Here's why free 2-day shipping may not always be what it seems

+The Fed has raised its benchmark short-term rate, now in a range of 2 percent to 2.25 percent, three times this year and is expected to do so again next month.
+But the likely pace of rate increases next year remains a subject of speculation.

+Speaking to the Economic Club of New York, the Fed chairman also said that while some corporate debt loads have reached riskier levels, “we do not see dangerous excesses in the stock market.”
+He added that the Fed regards no major asset class as significantly inflated, “as some did, for example, in the late 1990s dot-com boom or the pre-crisis credit boom.”

 The central bank’s rate increases have gradually raised borrowing costs for consumers and businesses.
-Any slowdown or pause in its rate hikes would be welcome news for a stock market that has been battered by fears that the Fed’s continued credit tightening could end the long bull market.
+Any slowdown or pause in its rate hikes would be welcome news for a stock market that’s been battered by fears that the Fed’s continued credit tightening could end the long bull market.

 While noting that some forms of corporate debt levels have become concerning, Powell the financial system and markets appear far sturdier than they did before the 2008 crisis.